openride/sticky-test/readme.md

 # Sticky

-Promise-first testing.
+Promise-first testing with no surprises.

-If your test runs synchronously, just write it:
+#### If your test runs synchronously, just write it:

 ```js
 const sticky = require('sticky');